Football is becoming more predictable; Network analysis of 88 thousands matches in 11 major leagues: Data and Methods

-Assessing performance of a probabilistic model is both challenging and controversial in the literature, as the different measures present strengths and weaknesses.
+Assessing the performance of a probabilistic model is both challenging and controversial in the literature, as the different measures present strengths and weaknesses.
 Notwithstanding, the majority of research done in the area applies (at least one of) two methods, namely: a loss function; and/or a binary accuracy measure.
-We analyse our models within both approaches.
+We analyse our models within both approaches and also benchmark the proposed network model against an established ranking model, known as the \textit{Elo Ranking Model} (see below).